 Title IX

 Baruch College follows the tenets of Title IX, a federal civil rights law that prohibits discrimination on the basis of sex in programs and activities at educational institutions receiving federal funds.
-We are committed to providing a safe and secure academic environment free of sexual harassment, gender-based harassment, and other forms of sexual misconduct.
+We are committed to providing a safe environment in which all members of our campus community—students, faculty, and staff—can learn and work free from fear of sexual harassment and sexual violence.

 Title IX Sexual Misconduct Policy Update